jojozhuang/jojozhuang.github.io/_posts/2016-09-15-install-docker-toolboxand-kitematic-on-mac.md

 ```
 Now, we just need to click the 'EXEC' button on the top.
 ### 5.2 Settings of Container
 Switch to Settings tab.
 In general sub tab, you can set environment variables here.
 See that MYSQL_ROOT_PASSWORD, it was set by command line in docker terminal.
-Now, you can easily set in Kitematic.
+Now, you can easily update it in Kitematic.
 ![MIME Type](/public/pics/2016-09-15/general.png)
 In the Volumes sub tab, this feature enables you to share files between container and host machine.
 ![MIME Type](/public/pics/2016-09-15/volume.png)